thomyphan/thomyphan.github.io/_research/emergence.md

 <img src="https://thomyphan.github.io/images/research/emergence_research.png" style="float:right; width:200pt;padding-left:10px;"  alt="Swarming vs. Independent Escape"/>

-Animals and human tend to form swarms to collectively forage and protect each other from predators.
-Such swarms emerge based on local interaction of hundreds or thousands of individuals without any centralized controller.
+Animals and human tend to form swarms to collectively forage or protect each other from predators.
+The emergence of such swarms is based on local interaction of thousands of individuals without any centralized controller.
 Due to the vast scale of such systems, the emergence and characteristics of swarms are hard to understand and anticipate.

 Using RL techniques, we can study and quantify the effect of emerging swarms under controlled conditions.
-We built a large-scale predator-prey simulation, where all preys must learn to survive independently [1].
-We also adapted the simulation to a foraging scenario, where multiple agents independently find and follow some target under partial observability [2].
+Therefore, we employ a large-scale predator-prey simulation, where all preys must learn to survive independently [1].
+We also adapt the simulation to foraging scenarios, where multiple agents independently search and follow some target under partial observability [2].
+In all cases, we observed the emergence of swarms without explicit incentivization through rewards.

 *Publications:*
 [1] [Emergent Flocking](https://thomyphan.github.io/publication/2019-07-01-alife-hahn)